Zweih/yaylog/README.md

 - [x] optional full timestamp
 - [x] add CI to release binaries
 - [x] remove go as a dependency
+- [ ] filter by range of size on disk

 ## installation